 Maintenance & Repair Follow safety rules Read and follow these safety rules whenever you will be servicing the generator: Turn off generator.
 Always turn off generator and remove spark plug(s) or spark plug wire(s) before working on the engine or generator to prevent accidental starting.
 Replace guards.
 Make sure all guards and shields are replaced after servicing the generator.
 Repair.
 Major service, including the installation or replacement of parts, should be performed only by a qualified electrical service technician.
 Obtain factory approved parts from Powerhorse Product Support at 1-866-443-2576.
 Replacement parts.
 If a part needs replacement, only use factory approved repair parts.
 Replacement parts that do not meet specifications may result in a safety hazard or poor operation of the generator and will void the warranty.
 Transporting.
 Ensure the engine switch is OFF.
 Ensure the fuel valve is OFF.
 DO NOT leave generator inside an enclosed vehicle for an extended period of time and/or operate the generator while inside a vehicle.
 See moving and lifting instructions below.
-Perform engine maintenance Perform engine maintenance as specified in the "Engine" section of this manual.
+Perform engine maintenance Check receptacles Perform engine maintenance as specified in the "Engine" section of this manual.
 Engine maintenance items include: 1.
 Changing oil and oil filter 2.
 Air filter check/replacement 3.
 Spark plug cleaning and replacement 4.
 Fuel filter check/replacement 5.
 Fuel tank cleaning 6.
-Clean and inspect spark arrester Check receptacles Check receptacles before each use to make sure they are not cracked or broken.
+Clean and inspect spark arrester Check receptacles before each use to make sure they are not cracked or Check receptacies broken.
 If a receptacle is cracked or otherwise damaged, DO NOT use until replaced with an authorized factory part.
 Using cracked or damaged receptacles can be both dangerous to the operator and destructive to the equipment.
-Inspect fuel system / check for leaks Inspect the fuel system and check for leaks on a regular basis.
+Inspect fuel system/check for leaks Inspect the fuel system and check for leaks on a regular basis.
 Inspect the entire fuel system.
-Look for: signs of leaks or deterioration, chafed or spongy fuel hose, loose connections, loose or missing fuel hose clamps, damaged gasoline tank, or defective gasoline shut-off valve.
-Keep generator clean Keep generator clean.
+Look for: signs of leaks or deterioration, chafed or spongy fuel hoses, loose connections, loose or missing fuel hose clamps, a damaged gasoline tank, or defective gasoline shut-off valve.
+If you are using propane, test for leaks.
+After opening propane supply valve, apply a soap and water solution over pipes, hoses, and connections.
+Soap bubbles will form if there is a leak.
+Use this method to test after each reconnection to propane supply and on a regular basis thereafter.